InertExpert2911/Contextual_Article_Writer/README.md

 ## The Workflow 📝

-The tool guides you through a multi-tab interface:
+The agent guides you through a multi-tab interface:

 1.  **Input Sources (Tab 1 📥):** Provide URLs and/or upload documents.
 Click **"Process Sources & Go to Outline"**.
 2.  **Outline Generation & Editing (Tab 2 📝):** Define your article topic/prompt and generation parameters (industry, audience).
 Click **"Generate Outline"**.
 Review and **edit the outline** in the textbox.
 Click **"Confirm Outline & Go to Article Generation"**.